ethanwhite/nescent-sabbatical-proposal/proposal.md

 Retriever, is now in graduate school at the University of North Carolina and part of the NESCent informatics group.
 Ben has agreed to collaborate on this expansion of the Retriever, and being in the same location as will facilitate this effort.
-In addition, I hope to meet regularly with members of the NESCent IT group to coordinate integration of evolutionary tools into the Retriever.
+In addition, I hope to meet regularly with members of the NESCent IT group to facilitate the integration of evolutionary tools into the Retriever.